-This was an unannounced inspection to monitor the use of restrictive practices in the centre.
-Residents are accommodated in both single and twin bedrooms, some with en-suite facilities others with wash hand sinks within their bedroom.
-The residents with no en-suite facility had access to a communal shower or/and bathroom and a communal toilet located near their bedroom.
+This was an unannounced inspection to monitor the use of restrictive practices in the centre where residents are accommodated in both single and twin bedrooms, with en-suite facilities.

 This centre has a positive approach towards the human rights based-approach to care.
 Residents spoken with and their relatives told the inspector that their rights were upheld and that they had freedom, this included to come and go from the centre, once they informed staff of their plans.
+The inspector met one resident outside with a family member, the resident told the inspector they loved getting out for fresh air and sunshine.